vtex-apps/search-graphql/docs/README.md

         <tr>
             <td colspan="2" valign="top"><strong>sampling</strong></td>
             <td valign="top"><a href="#boolean">Boolean</a></td>
             <td>Indicates whether there was sampling in the aggregation of facets or not.
-In search results that have many products, only the first30000 will be aggregated to avoid performance issues.</td>
+In search results that have many products, only the first 30000 will be aggregated to avoid performance issues.</td>
         </tr>
         <tr>
             <td colspan="2" valign="top"><strong>breadcrumb</strong></td>